 Harnessing Qi through the power of the Spleen

-On the flip side, when things go wrong with your Spleen, there will be problems with your Qi, the vital energy.
-And if there are problems with your Qi (even if tests look normal) , you may feel that something is ‘off’:
+However, when things go wrong with your Spleen, there will be problems with your Qi, the vital energy.
+And if there are problems with your Qi (even if tests look normal), you may feel that something is ‘off’:

 Yellow: signs of warmth (and warnings)